Ontario and Canada Legal Rights Explained

 Note:

-Where an applicant is a dependent living with their parents AND has a child of their own (see Ch.2 "Claimants") special circumstances apply.
-In these cases the dependent collects welfare through the parents' benefit unit (if any, there may be none in which case the parents must support the dependent) but can only collect welfare for the child through a separate benefit unit.
-In this situation the asset cap for the offspring is $500 each [Reg s.38(1)(e)].
+Where an applicant is a dependent living with their parents and has a child of their own (see Ch.2 "Claimants") special circumstances apply.
+In these cases the dependent collects welfare through the parents' benefit unit, but can only collect welfare for the child through a separate benefit unit.
+Where the parents are not on social assistance, they must support their offspring (the parent of the infant) themselves.
+In this situation the asset cap for the infants is $500 each [Reg s.38(1)(e)].

 3. Asset Limits Where Pending First Time ODSP Application